FlavScents AInsights Entry for Citronellal (CAS: 106-23-0)

 5. Use in Fragrances

-Citronellal is a versatile component in fragrance formulations, contributing to citrus, floral, and fresh fragrance families.
-It is often used as a top note due to its high volatility and fresh scent.
-Typical concentration ranges in fragrance products vary from 0.1% to 5%, depending on the desired intensity and product type.
-Citronellal's volatility makes it an excellent choice for creating bright, uplifting top notes in perfumes and personal care products.
+In fragrance formulations, citronellal is commonly used in citrus, floral, and fresh fragrance families.
+It acts as a top note, providing an initial burst of freshness and brightness.
+Typical concentration ranges in perfumes and personal care products vary from 0.1% to 1%, depending on the desired intensity and product type.
+Citronellal's volatility makes it an effective top note, contributing to the initial impression of a fragrance.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts